 Most haunting moment or sequence

-There were several for me, but the one that stands out was a sequence about a library of bird calls, and the lone male bird of its species in Hawaii.
+There were several for me, but there is one that stands out.
+It was a sequence about a library of bird calls, and the lone male bird of its species in Hawaii.

 - Dr Christopher W Clark (Cornell Bioacoustics Research Program) recorded the song of the last Kauai O’o bird in Hawaii – last seen in the 1980’s.
 The sequence of the film shows the last male of its species calling to a female that will never come.
 It’s the soundtrack of our failure to protect the planet we are decimating.